 - Planning for a party’s long-term care in the event of disability.

-If you find yourself in this situation, it is important to remember that you are not alone, and that the attorneys at Hoge Partners, PLLC have years of experience in helping clients navigate these difficult waters.
+If you find yourself in this situation, it is important to remember that you are not alone, and that the attorneys at HP Law, PLLC have years of experience in helping clients navigate these difficult waters.

 We will be happy to talk to you about your legal options if you are over 50 and contemplating a divorce.
 Call us today at 502-583-2005.